Free Illinois Arrest & Criminal Records (Check Every IL County)

 1. Open the Illinois Courts Probation Services Division website.

 2. Searchers will note there is no online link for probationer searches on the website.
-To learn someone’s probation status, a person will need to search a person’s court records through the Illinois Court System Services statewide records repository link which requires registration.
+To learn someone’s probation status, a person will need to search a person’s court records through the Illinois Court System Services statewide records repository link, which requires registration.

 A screenshot of Illinois Probation Services Division homepage, where various services and information such as data and research, field operations, and juvenile detention, among others, are represented through symbols and colors.